Robust Feature Inference: A Test-time Defense Strategy using Spectral Projections: Experimental Results

-\textbf{Evaluation methods.} We evaluate our adaptive defense on different adversarial attacks namely, (a) Projected Gradient Descent (PGD)~\cite{madry2018towards}, a white box attack that perturbs the input within a small $\ell_p$ radius $\epsilon$, so that it maximizes the loss of a model.
-We perform $\ell_{\infty}(\epsilon=8/255)$ and $\ell_2(\epsilon=0.5)$ PGD attack.
-We use the attack step size $\epsilon/4$ and $40$ iterations for $\ell_{\infty}$ and $\epsilon/5$ and $100$ iterations for $\ell_2$ to have an overall high strength PGD attack. (b) Parameter-free attacks such as Auto PGD-Cross Entropy (APGD-CE) and Auto PGD-Difference Logit Ratios (APGD-DLR) \citep{croce2020reliable} under $\ell_{\infty}(\epsilon=8/255)$ threat model, that are extensions of PGD attack with no step size parameter and stronger than PGD. (c) RobustBench \citep{croce2020robustbench}, a suite of white-box and black-box attacks including APGD-CE, APGD-DLR, Fast Adaptive Boundary Attack (FAB) \citep{croce2020minimally}, and Square Attacks \citep{andriushchenko2020square}.
-RobustBench overcomes the limitations of auto-attack by flagging potential overestimation of robustness.
+\textbf{Adversarial Attacks.} We evaluate RFI on different white and black-box adversarial attacks namely, \emph{Projected Gradient Descent (PGD)}~\cite{madry2018towards}, a white-box attack that perturbs the input within a small $\ell_p$ radius $\epsilon$, so that it maximizes the loss of a model.
+We perform both $\ell_{\infty}$ and $\ell_2$ PGD attack with standard perturbation $\epsilon$, attack step size and iteration for each dataset. \emph{AutoAttack} \citep{croce2020robustbench}, a suite of white-box and black-box attacks including Auto PGD-Cross Entropy (APGD-CE), Auto PGD-Difference Logit Ratios (APGD-DLR) \citep{croce2020reliable}, Fast Adaptive Boundary Attack (FAB) \citep{croce2020minimally}, and Square Attacks \citep{andriushchenko2020square}. \emph{APGD-CE and APGD-DLR} are parameter-free white-box attacks that are extensions of PGD attack with no step size parameter and stronger than PGD. \emph{FAB} is a white-box attack that minimizes the norm of the adversarial perturbation. \emph{Square Attack} is an efficient black-box attack that is score based and uses random search without gradient approximations.
+While \emph{adaptive attacks} generate the adversarial images using the target model, \emph{transfer attacks} generate adversarial images using a surrogate model and attack the target model.